Southern peas and butterbeans, popped fresh from the pod and there are dozens of types—each with a subtle difference in taste and texture.

 Pink-eyed peas have a colorful purple hull and a lighter, less earthy taste than their black-eyed pea cousins.

-Butter beans, the colloquial name for baby green limas, are highly prized in the South.
-When perfectly cooked, the inside of the beans become creamy and take on a rich, buttery texture.
+Butter beans, the colloquial name for baby green limas, are highly prized in the South and when perfectly cooked, the inside of the beans become creamy and take on a rich, buttery texture.

 Lady cream peas are smaller and sweeter in flavor than other field peas.
 Considered to be the top of the line in this vegetable group, they remain pale green or white when cooked.